Lycée Edgar-Poe

 Its motto is « L’intérêt pour l’élève développe l’intérêt de l’élève » ('"The interest for the student develops the student's interest").
 Its director is Mrs Evelyne Clinet.
 In 2011, it is the first secondary school of Paris and of the Île-de-France region considering the results at the Baccalauréat.

 It is close to the Bonne Nouvelle Paris Métro station.

 History

 The Lycée Edgar-Poe has been created in 1965 under the name Cours Edgar-Poe and has been recognized by the French State the 26 February 1980.
+In 1997 the leadership was passed from the schools founder, Jean-Charles sebaoun to Mr. and Mrs. clinet who were long-time math and science teachers at the school.In 2011, it was ranked the top highschool in Paris and Île-de-France for baccalaurèat results.